sysoutayush/sysoutayush/README.md

 - 👋 Hi, I’m Ayush
 - 👀 I’m interested in Android devlopment.
 - 🌱 I code in c++ & java also  know kotlin and flutter.
-- 💞️ I’m looking to collaborate on moblie appliction devlopment.
+- 💞️ I’m looking to collaborate on moblie application devlopment.
 - 📫 How to reach me on

      linkedin at- https://www.linkedin.com/in/ayush-yadav-26353b211